hkmshb/rezume-themes/onepage/README.rst

 rezume-theme-onepage
 ====================

-This is a Rezume port ``jsonresume-theme-onepage`` which is a compact theme designed for printing.
+This is a Rezume port of ``jsonresume-theme-onepage`` which is a compact theme designed for printing.